Water and Sewer

 Do you think your water bill is high?
 Did you know 90% of high water bills are due to toilet leaks?

 Slow, silent drips of water can add up quickly.
-A toilet that continues to run can waste thousands of litres of water each year and can surprise you with a significantly higher water bill!
+A toilet that continues to run can waste thousands of liters of water each year and can surprise you with a significantly higher water bill!

 Sometimes you may have a leak and may not even know it.

-Check to see if you have a toilet, or water leak:
+Check to see if you have a toilet or water leak: